Skip to main content

 Your Kansas LLC will need some tax-related certificates, so make sure to submit a Kansas Business Tax Application three to four weeks before you open your business.
 There is no filing fee.
 If you run a professional business that requires specialized training or education to perform, you may also need a Professional Business License.
 Finally, check with your city or county to see if local business licenses are necessary.

-Do I need to file a Kansas Annual Report?
+Do I need to file a Kansas Biennial Report?

-Yes, all Kansas LLCs must file a Kansas Annual Report.
-Your report will be due on the 15th day of the 4th month following the end of your tax year.
+Yes, all Kansas LLCs must file a Kansas Biennial Report.
+Your report will be due on the 15th day of the 4th month following the end of your tax year, every other year.
 For most businesses, this will be April 15th.
-The filing fee is $55 (mail) or $50 (online).
+The filing fee is $110 (mail) or $100 (online).

 How are Kansas LLCs taxed?